 Second on the pyramid are milk, meat and protein.
 Again these are popular foods today because they taste delicious.
 Like fats, oils and sweets they were historically harder to obtain than the items lower on the pyramid.
 We also don’t need much of these either, but again because of technology and agriculture we now have constant access to things like meat and milk.
-Fruits and vegetables

 These are the food your parents made you eat before you were allowed to go watch TV!; less tasty than those above, but more naturally abundant historically.
 Eating fruit and vegetables are a great way to lose weight because they contain less fat which is prefect for a low fat diet.